www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_scorecards.md

 Parameter | Description
 --------- | -----------
-id | ID of the application to retrieve
+id | ID of application whose scorecards you want to retrieve.